Demosthenes-Eth/public-domain-token/README.md

 ### 8. Testing

-**Foundry**: This repository uses Foundry for testing.

-**Unit Tests**: See `PublicDomainToken.t.sol` for coverage of issuer flows, minting, burning, and event emission checks.
+Tested using Foundry.
+See `PublicDomainToken.t.sol` for coverage of issuer flows, minting, burning, and event emission checks.

 ### 9. License